trenticle/Projects/README.md

 # Projects
+* 2020
+	* A repository of coding projects and training exercises that were started in 2020
+		1. Python Mega Course
+			* A Udemy, self-paced course by Ardit Sulce
+			* Begun 14-SEPT-2018
+			* Completed (in progress, estimated completion DEC 2020)

+* 2019
+	* A repository of coding projects and training exercises that were started in 2019
+		1. Python Mega Course
+			* A Udemy, self-paced course by Ardit Sulce
+			* Begun 14-SEPT-2018
+			* Completed (in progress, estimated completion FEB 2019)

  * 2018
     * A repository of coding projects and training exercises that were started in 2018
 		1. ATBSWP (Automate the Boring Stuff With Python)